Queen Sindeok: Early life

-Lady Kang was born in Goksan County, Seohae Province (modern-day Goksan County, Hwanghae Province) on 12 July 1356, during the reign of King Chunghye of Goryeo, to Kang Yun-Seong of the Goksan Kang clan and his wife, Lady Kang of the Jinju Kang clan.
+Lady Kang was born in Goksan County, Seohae Province (modern-day Goksan County, Hwanghae Province) on 12 July 1356, during the reign of King Chunghye of Goryeo, to Kang Yun-sŏng of the Goksan Kang clan and his wife, Lady Kang of the Jinju Kang clan.
+Her father later died when she was 2-years-old.

-Through her father, Lady Kang is a descendant of Kang Ho-gyeong and Kang Chung, who were the maternal ancestors of King Taejo of Goryeo, Wang Geon.
-She is also a descendant of Kang Bo-jeon, the third son of Kang Chung and uncle of Queen Jeonghwa, who re-established a family in the generation of his eighth great-grandfather, Kang Ji-yeon, Internal Prince Shinseong, during the reign of King Gojong of Goryeo.
-Kang Ji-yeon was the progenitor of the Sincheon Kang clan (신천 강씨, 信川 康氏).
-Kang Bo-jeon eventually became the ancestors to Lady Sinjuwon, Kang Jo, Kang Ji-yeon, and Kang Yun-seong.

-When Kang Ji-yeon's sixth great-grandson, Kang Seo, Lady Kang's grandfather, was honored as Internal Prince Sangsan, he became the progenitor of the Goksan Kang clan (곡산 강씨, 谷山 康氏).

-Lady Kang's uncle, Kang Yun-chung, was Taejo's uncle-in-law and son-in-law of Hwanjo's older brother, Yi Ja-heung, Grand Prince Wanchang (King Dojo’s eldest son).
+Lady Kang's uncle, Kang Yun-chung, was Taejo's uncle-in-law and son-in-law of Yi Ja-heung, Grand Prince Wanchang (King Dojo's eldest son and King Hwanjo's older brother).
 Through this relationship, she was able to come into contact with Yi Seong-gye and soon became his second wife during his time on the battlefield.